Arctic Law and Governance in People’s Republic of China and in Finland

-The project will be implemented in 2014 within the Northern Institute for Environmental and Minority Law in the Arctic Centre, at the University of Lapland with Research Professor Timo Koivurova as the Principal Investigator, in close cooperation with researchers from Wuhan University and Shanghai Jiaotong University under the leadership of Professor Tianbao Qin.
-Besides publications, the results of the project will include a 4-month research visit by a Finnish scholar at a Chinese university and a seminar organized in China.
+The project was implemented in 2014 within the Northern Institute for Environmental and Minority Law in the Arctic Centre, at the University of Lapland with Research Professor Timo Koivurova as the Principal Investigator, in close cooperation with researchers from Wuhan University and Shanghai Jiaotong University under the leadership of Professor Tianbao Qin.
+Besides publications, the results of the project included a 4-month research visit by a Finnish scholar at a Chinese university and a seminar organized in China.

 Timo Koivurova, Qin Tianbao, Sebastien Duyck, and Tapio Nykänen (eds) (2017) Arctic Law and Governance: the Role of China and Finland.
 Hart Publishing, Oxford.
 Available on the publisher website.

 Research Professor, Director